 Eaten as snacks, lotus seeds and watermelon seeds are important during the Chinese New Year.
 They are a sign of fertility for the year to come.
 Seeds are often given to young couples as a sign that they will have a large number of children.

-Is there anything we missed?
+Is there anything I missed?
 Let us know in the comments below!